crowdfavorite-mirrors/wp-facebook-like-box-widget/readme.txt

 1. Wordpress Admin Setting
 2. Wordpress Front Page Display (with streams)
 3. Wordpress Front Page Display (no streams)
+4. Now you can enable additional social network buttons such as Pinterest, Twitter, Google+ and it is floating on the left side (default is set to No).
+It is powered by AddThis.com.

 == Changelog ==